-Safety and Security Checkli st Project Overview Project Mode Commuter Rail Project Phase FFGA - Constructi on Project Delivery Methods Design-Build, Desi ign-Bid-Bu uild Project Plans Version Review by FTA Status Safety and Security Management Plan (SSMP) Rev 7 Y Rev. 6 reviewed June 2020; Rev 7 was approved by PCEP on 6/11/2021 and provided to the PMOC for review.
-Safety and Security Certification Plan (SSCP) Rev 0 N Under Review System Safety Program Plan (SSPP) Rev 7 N Under Review System Security Plan or Security and Emergency Preparedness Plan (SEPP) Rev 0 Ν SSP was audited by CPUC in March 2021 with no findings Construction Safety and Security Plan (CSSP) V3 Part C of SPs In Contract Documents Safety and Security Checkli st Area of Focus Y/N Notes/Status Safety and Security Authority Is the project sponsor subject to 49 CFR Part 659 state safety oversight require ments?
-Y Has the state designated an oversight agency as per 49 CFR Part 659.9?
-California Public Utilities Commission is SSOA; the FTA certified California's SSOA program on Octob 23, 2018.
-Has the oversight agency reviewed and approved the project sponsor's Security Plan or SSPP as per 49 CFR Part 659.17? udited the System Security Plan during March ere were no findings.
+Safety and Security Checkli st Project Overview Project Mode Commuter Rail Project Phase FFGA - Construction on Project Delivery Methods Design-Build, Design-Bid-Build Project Plans ject Plans Version by FTA Status Safety and Security Management Plan (SSMP) Rev 7 Y Rev. 6 reviewed June 2020; Rev 7 was approved by PCEP on 6/11/2021 and provided to the PMOC for review.
+Safety and Security Certification Plan (SSCP) Rev 0 N Under Review System Safety Program Plan (SSPP) Rev 7 Ν Under Review System Security Plan or Security and Emergency Preparedness Plan (SEPP) Rev 0 N SSP was audited by CPUC in March 2021 with no findings Construction Safety and Security Plan (CSSP) V3 Part C of SPs 1 In Contract Documents Safety and Security Checkli st Area of Focus Notes/Status Safety and Security Authority Is the project sponsor subject to 49 CFR Part 659 state safety oversight requirements?
+Has the state designated an oversight agency as per 49 CFR Part 659.9?
+California Public Utilities Commission is SSOA; the FTA certified California's SSOA program on October 23, 2018.
+Has the oversight agency reviewed and approved the project sponsor's Security Plan or SSPP as per 49 CFR Part 659.17?
+CPUC audited the System Security Plan during March 2021; there were no findings.
 Did the oversight agency participate in the last Quarterly Review Meeting?
 QPRM No. 19 was held January 25, 2022 Has the project sponsor submitted its safety certification plan to the oversight agency?
-Y SSCP su review. ubmitted Rev. 0 which is currently under Has the project sponsor implemented security directives issued by the Departm Security and/or Transportation Security Administration? ent of Homeland Y ctives have been received at this time; Transit s the liaison between DHS and Caltrain.
+SSCP submitted Rev. 0 which is currently under review.
+Has the project sponsor implemented security directives issued by the Department of Homeland Security and/or Transportation Security Administration?
+No directives have been received at this time; Transit Police is the liaison between DHS and Caltrain.